 Pricing

-SendGrid provides a Free Tier for up to 100 emails/day for 60 days, ideal for small-scale testing.
+SendGrid provides a Free trial for up to 100 emails/day for 60 days, ideal for small-scale testing.
 Paid “Essentials” plans start at $19.95/month for 50,000 emails, while the “Pro” plan begins at $89.95/month and includes dedicated IPs and advanced analytics.
 Enterprise pricing is customized with multiple pricing tiers available.

 With Sender, it’s free as long as you want it